 Easy, Frugal Potato Peel Soup

 As cheapskate cooks, one of our goals is to never ever waste food.
-Over the years, this meant I saved all the onion skins and celery leaves and simmered them into vegetable broth.
-I whirred carrots tops together with garlic and nuts and made pesto.
-I scraped the dregs of the pizza sauce into the marinara sauce for spaghetti.
+Maybe this means we save all the onion skins and celery leaves and simmered them into vegetable broth (with our freezer broth bags!).
+Maybe we blend carrots tops together with garlic and nuts and make pesto (yes, you can!).
+Or we scrape the dregs of the pizza sauce jar into marinara sauce for spaghetti.

-Sometimes these food-saving practices failed epically.
+Over the years, some of my food-saving practices failed epically.
 Like when I tried blending leftover sauteed vegetables into a smoothie.
-DO NOT TRY THAT.
-You’re probably a smart person who knows how fantastically that would not work.
+I was young, broke, desperate, and trying new things.
+DO NOT TRY IT.
+You’re probably a smart person who already knows that.

-Sometimes I found a winner.
-Like this potato peel soup.
+Sometimes I tried new things and found a winner – like this potato peel soup.

 Normally, I don’t recommend peeling potatoes.
-You are a busy frugal cook, and you likely don’t have the time or desire to obsess over potato peels.
+If you are a busy frugal person, you likely don’t have the time or desire to obsess over potato peels.
 Besides, they add fiber.
 Why take them away?

 However, sometimes, for some dishes, we end up peeling potatoes.

-As a bonus, this recipe is one of those real food gems that cost pennies and can be gluten-free, dairy-free, egg-free, vegetarian, vegan, and paleo.*
+BONUS: This recipe is one of those real food gems that cost pennies and is also:

 But you can also sprinkle it with shredded cheese and crumbled bacon.